itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 [CloudCannon](http://cloudcannon.com) helps agencies and enterprises build websites for non-developers. **Developers** build a static or [Jekyll](http://jekyllrb.com) site and push it to a Bitbucket repository.
 CloudCannon synchronizes the files and deploys the site live. **Non-developers** log into CloudCannon and update the content inline.
 All changes are synced between CloudCannon and Bitbucket.

-CloudCannon sites are static files, yet advanced layouts, blogging, photo galleries are all possible.
-Compared to a database backed CMS, there are many advantages:
+CloudCannon sites allow advanced layouts, blogging and photo galleries purely using static files.
+Static sites have many advantages over a database backed CMS:

 * Less complexity
 * All source files are stored in a Bitbucket repository